nyeholt/silverstripe-restrictedobjects/README.md

   permissions, these are the things checked against
 * Roles - Groupings of permissions.
 For example, an Editor role is made up of the View and Edit permissions

-The current model allows you to grant a role, made up of high level permission concepts such as 'access the CMS', to a group on a site-wide basis, OR allow a group edit/view access on a node.
+* Authority - a user or a group within the system
+* Grant - Being explicit about whether a user can or cannot do something (a permission is GRANTed or DENY'd to an authority)

+In the existing SilverStripe model, Roles and Permissions are high level concepts without any context to the content in the system.
+They cover high level permission concepts such as 'access the CMS'.
+For node specific control, there is only explicit support for allowing View or Edit permission.

 This new model allows you to specify much more finely grained access restrictions directly to a node or tree of nodes.
 For example, it is possible to specify that a user can perform the Editor role (giving view and write access) in one part of the tree, but